 The hip joint is one of the largest joints in the body – and it can be a source of discomfort and pain.
 Its complex ball and socket construction allows for motion, provides stability, and enables the body to bear weight.
 The hip is essential for many activities including standing, walking, running, jumping, and sitting.

 Hip pain involves any discomfort felt in or around the hip joint.
 Hip pain is common in adults and may occur in the front, side, and back of the hip.
+The pain may also radiate down the leg.
 The location of pain helps to provide insight into its cause.

 Front of the Hip